stevejr/dtr-prometheus-exporter/README.md

 ```

 >**NOTE:**  with the above you have to bind mount your DTR certificates into the container so that the can be used by the app.

+### Using Helm

+To deploy the dtr-prometheus-exporter into a Kubernetes cluster a helm chart is available in the helm directory.
+You should install Helm as per the Helm documentation and then amend the values.yaml as required before deploying the chart.

 ## Configuration